martreedev/onlineStore/README.md

 # Online Store
 Welcome to the Online Store project!
-This is a fully functional e-commerce web application built using Next.js, styled with Tailwind CSS, written in TypeScript, and powered by Firebase for the backend.
+This is a template e-commerce web application built using Next.js, styled with Tailwind CSS, written in TypeScript, and powered by Firebase for the backend.

 ### Features
 * Product Listings: Display products with details and images.